0x4248/LightCSS_Themes/README.md

 A collection of lightweight CSS themes for your website.

-The files are under 5kb each, and are designed to be used as a starting point for your own custom themes.
+The files are under 5kb each, and are designed to be used as a starting point for your own custom themes for your website.

 ## Themes